 Address: 9445 North Metro Parkway East, Phoenix, Arizona 85051

 If you’re looking for a fun way to spend the day with the whole family, check out Castles N’ Coasters!
-The park offers so many attractions, including rollercoasters and four 18-hole mini golf courses.
+The park offers many attractions, including rollercoasters and four 18-hole mini-golf courses.